rubensworks/PhD-Thesis/content/conclusions.md

 instead of only being usable by organizations internally behind closed doors.

 In a broader sense, more work will be needed to solve open problems with *decentralized* knowledge graphs.
-The [Solid ecosystem](cite:cites solid) is becoming an important driver in this decentralization effort, as it offers several fundamental standards to build a decentralized Web.
+The [Solid ecosystem](cite:cites solid) is becoming an important driver within this decentralization effort, as it offers several fundamental standards to build a decentralized Web.
 As such, future Web research will benefit significantly by building upon these standards.
 Concretely, new techniques and algorithms are needed to